renpy/renpy/sphinx/source/config.rst

     If not None, a music file to play when at the game menu.

+.. var:: config.gl_test_image = "black"

+    The name of the image that is used when running the OpenGL performance test.
+This image will be shown for 5 frames or .25 seconds, on startup.
+It will then be automatically hidden.

 .. var:: config.has_autosave = True

     If true, the game will autosave.
 If false, no autosaving will